A topic from the subject of Analytical Chemistry in Chemistry.

 • X-ray Absorption: When a material is irradiated with X-rays, the atoms in the material absorb the X-rays.
 The absorption of X-rays is dependent on the atomic number of the element.

-• X-ray Fluorescence: When an atom absorbs an X-ray, an electron is ejected from the atom.
+• X-ray Fluorescence: When an atom absorbs an X-ray, an inner shell electron is ejected from the atom.
 This creates a vacancy in the electron shell, which is then filled by an electron from a higher energy level.
 The energy difference between the two energy levels is emitted as an X-ray, which is called a fluorescent X-ray.
+This process is also known as secondary fluorescence.

 • Characteristic X-rays: The energy of the fluorescent X-rays is characteristic of the element that emitted it.
 This is because the energy difference between the two energy levels is specific to each element.